City leaders aiming to make stricter penalties for stunt drivers

 “The feedback we got from law enforcement was we need, additional tools to deter this activity,” explained District 3 councilman Rowdy Gaudet.

-Those additional tools will show up on Wednesday's East Baton Rouge Metro Council agenda as an amendment to make stricter laws for stunt driving.
+Those additional tools showed up on Wednesday's East Baton Rouge Metro Council agenda as an amendment to make stricter laws for stunt driving.

 “I can say that we have certain participants on our radar,” said L’Jean Mckneely, the public information officer for the Baton Rouge Police Department.